 So, if I happen to meet one of my friends who is about to organize a large meeting and you had a wish free for me to pass one thing along to him, what should that be?
 What should I tell them so that they get totally hooked to that?

-Well, challenge them to connect their meetings participants.
-I think that would be the main thing just to know that it’s not just efficient to have an online meeting, but to make it very engaging.
+Well, challenge them to connect their meeting participants.
+I think that would be the main thing: to know that it’s not enough to have an online meeting be efficient, but to make it very engaging.
 Because if you do this well, if you design for that and prepare for that, and if you are willing to take that leap, then you will have so much more results – and better ones, of course.
 So I would ask you to pass that along.

 You’re not alone in doing that.
 You run a company and you have a team of people.
 What are the roles in that team?

 We have facilitators who design the meetings with the client.
 They can also moderate the meeting if the client wants to focus on the content or have a neutral chair.
 We have also a team of tech hosts who do everything in the background, like the breakout rooms, e.g. making sure the prompts appear in the chats at the right time.